 Athletic training is offered in Alpine, Cross Country, Freestyle, Freeskiing, Nordic Combined, Special Jumping, Telemark, Snowboard Freestyle, and Alpine Snowboarding as well as Strength and Conditioning, Cycling, and Skateboarding.

 Serving tens of thousands of kids for more than a century, the club is one of the oldest and most successful winter sports clubs in North America.
-SSWSC has trained 88 Olympians, with 151 Winter Olympic appearances in 19 Winter Games representing 12 countries.
-Currently there are 8 Olympians on staff.
+SSWSC has trained 95 Olympians, with 165 Winter Olympic appearances in 20 Winter Games representing 12 countries.
+These Olympians have brought home 16 medals!
+Currently there are 6 Olympians on staff.
 We have the best coaches in the nation right here in Steamboat!